samfrazerdutton/zero-trust-fhe-api/README.md

 A hardware-accelerated, Fully Homomorphic Encryption (FHE) inference pipeline designed for edge computing.
 This engine allows a client to transmit encrypted sensor telemetry to an API, where a GPU performs machine learning feature extraction on the ciphertexts *without ever decrypting the payload*.

-This project was developed as a final-year IT capstone at the University of North Texas (UNT), demonstrating a lightweight, high-performance alternative to massive standard FHE libraries.
+This project was developed as demonstrating a lightweight, high-performance alternative to massive standard FHE libraries.

 ## 🚀 Key Capabilities
 * **True SIMD Processing:** Uses Chinese Remainder Theorem (CRT) batching to pack 1,024 discrete sensor readings into a single polynomial.